cooper-gadd/timecard-tracker/README.md

               schema:
                 $ref: '#/components/schemas/SuccessMessage'
         '400':
-          description: Error message
+          description: Error occurred while deleting department
           content:
             application/json:
               schema:
                 $ref: '#/components/schemas/Error'
-  /employees:
+  /departments:
     get:
-      summary: Get All Employees for a Company
+      summary: Get All Departments for a Company
+      description: Returns a list of all Departments for the specified company.
       parameters:
         - in: query
           name: company